Frequently Asked Questions

 Can I get my eStatement emailed to me instead?

 No, your eStatement cannot be emailed to you.
-For your security you must log in to Online Banking to access your eStatement.
+For your security you must log in to Digital Banking to access your eStatement.

 How long will my eStatement be available?